Michael Parker (headmaster)

-Michael Parker is an Australian educationalist who has been the deputy headmaster of Cranbrook School, was the principal of Oxley College and is currently the 19th headmaster of the Sydney GPS school Newington College.
-He is an enthusiastic proponent of a liberal education.
-He has been vocal in the current debate in Australia on radically improving education on consent, gender relations and respect.
-His public profile has risen as he supported his student's decision to publicly protest about issues relating to climate change in Australia.
-In 2026, Newington will become co-educational with the admittance of girls into Year 5 with the intention of being fully co-ed by 2033.
+Michael Parker is an Australian educationalist who is currently the 19th headmaster of the Sydney GPS school Newington College.
+He was the deputy headmaster of Cranbrook School, the principal of Oxley College and is an enthusiastic proponent of a liberal education and critical thinking.
+He has contributed to the public debate in Australia on improving education on consent, gender relations and climate change.
+In 2026, Newington became co-educational after 163 years as a boy's school, with the admittance of girls into Kindergarten and Year 5 at Wyvern House Preparatory in Stanmore and Year 5 at Lindfield Preparatory.
+Female students will join the senior school in Year 7 and Year 11 in 2028 with the college fully co-ed by 2033.

 Family and education

 Born in Sydney, Parker grew up in the north-western suburbs of North Rocks.
-He has two younger brothers.
-His father was English-born and designed electrical engineering equipment and his mother is Maltese-born.
-She was a paymaster for a local company when he was growing up.
-Educated locally, Parker attended the academically selective James Ruse Agricultural High School in his teenage years.
+Parker attended the academically selective James Ruse Agricultural High School in his teenage years.
 He is an arts and law graduate of the University of Sydney.
-Upon graduation Parker commenced his career as a high school teacher.
-Parker has a masters degree in teaching philosophy to children.
-His wife, Fiona Morrison, is an associate professor in literary studies at UNSW and they have two teenage daughters.
+Upon graduation, Parker commenced his career as a high school teacher.
+Parker has a master's degree in teaching philosophy to children and he continues to teach at Newington College several times a week.
+He is part of the expert critical thinking team who lead The Centre for Critical Thinking and Ethics at Newington.

+His wife, Fiona Morrison, is an associate professor in literary studies at UNSW and they have two adult daughters.